vechain/docs/thor/learn/two-token-design.md

 $$E_{\textrm{gen}} = v \cdot V \cdot t$$

 where $E_{\textrm{gen}}$ denotes the amount of VTHO generated from holding $V$  VET.
-On the other hand, for each transaction, given $G$  be the amount of Gas required to process the transaction by the system and$p$  the gas price in VTHO given by the transaction sender, we can calculate the amount of VHTO consumed for the transaction as:
+On the other hand, for each transaction, given $G$  be the amount of Gas required to process the transaction by the system and$p$  the gas price in VTHO given by the transaction sender, we can calculate the amount of VTHO consumed for the transaction as:

 $$E_{\textrm{con}} = p\cdot G$$